Jackery’s Explorer 1500 Pro portable power station falls to new low of $1,459 (Save $240)

 As the latest addition to the Jackery power station stable, the new Explorer 1500 Pro arrives as one of its more capable offerings that comes centered around 1,512Wh internal battery which comes backed by a wide array of ports for powering all of the gear in your camping or tailgating setup.
 Three full sized AC outlets are perfect for more demanding appliances, but there’s also a pair of 100W USB-C ports alongside some other slots for topping off smartphones and other gadgets.
 All of that comes packed into a refreshed design that you can read all about in our launch coverage.
 Head below for more.

 Also seeing one of its first discounts, the even higher-end Explorer 2000 Pro is also marked down to an all-time low.
-Once again thanks to the on-page coupon, clipping the promo will take $315 off the usual $2,099 price tag in order to deliver a $1,784 sale price.
+Once again thanks to the on-page coupon, clipping the promo will take $450 off the usual $2,099 price tag in order to deliver a $1,649 sale price.
 This model packs much of the same rugged design as above, just with an even larger 2,160Wh internal battery to provide even more power into your setup.
-This is an extra $65 under our previous mention from the beginning go the year, too.
+Down to a new all-time low, this is an extra $135 under our previous mention, too.

 The latest from another stable is also getting in on the savings too, with Anker’s latest PowerHouse 767 power station now dropping down to the lowest we’ve ever seen.
 Having never sold for less, you can now lock-in $600 in savings to bring the brand’s newest release to your off-grid setup at $1,599.
 Sitting right between the two Jackery models above, this one pairs a massive 2,048Wh internal battery with Anker’s GaNPrime tech.